Olivia Smith (soccer)

-Olivia Smith (born August 5, 2004) is a Canadian soccer player who plays as a midfielder for North Toronto Nitros in League1 Ontario and college soccer with the Penn State Nittany Lions.
+Olivia Smith (born August 5, 2004) is a Canadian professional soccer player who plays as a forward for Women's Super League club Arsenal and the Canada national team.
+She was the first £1 million women's football signing, from Liverpool.

 Early life

 Smith was born in North York, Ontario, but grew up in Whitby.
 She first played house league with the Whitby Soccer Club, before playing at the competitive level with Oshawa Kicks SC, Ajax SC, Markham FC and then North Toronto SC.
 Afterwards, she joined the Ontario Regional Excel (REX) program (later renamed to the NDC Ontario), before returning to North Toronto SC to train in advance of her move to college, where she committed to join the Florida State Seminoles.

 College career

-Initially committed to attend Florida State University, she instead decided to attend Penn State University, where she played for the women's soccer team.
-She made her debut on September 18, coming on as a second-half substitute against the Indiana Hoosiers.
+Initially committed to attend Florida State University, Smith instead decided to attend Penn State University, where she played for the women's soccer team.
+She made her debut on September 18, 2022, coming on as a second-half substitute against the Indiana Hoosiers.
 She scored her first collegiate goal on September 25 against the Illinois Fighting Illini.
+After one season, she elected to forgo her remaining eligibility to sign a professional contract.